-A report without any grouping has only the column headers and data areas.
-Once a grouping is added, group headers, group footers, and group totals areas become available.
-If the example above, the report is grouped by Product, creating:
+A relational report is rendered into several general areas.
+Column headers and data are the two display areas available in every report.
+When a report is grouped, then group headers, group footers, and group totals areas become available.

+In the example above, the report is grouped by Product, creating:

-- A level 1 group header area for the overall report - A level 2 group header area for each of the Product category - A level 2 group total area for aggregations of numeric data within each Product category - A level 1 group total area for aggregations of numeric data for the overall report - A level 2 group footer area for each Product category - A level 1 group footer area for the overall report
+- Area 1: level 1 group header area for the overall report - Area 2: level 2 group header area for each of the Product category - Area 3: column header area (also available in reports without grouping) - Area 4: data area (also available in reports without grouping) - Area 5: level 2 group total area for aggregations of numeric data within each Product category - Area 6: level 2 group footer area for each Product category - Area 7: level 1 group total area for aggregations of numeric data for the overall report - Area 8: level 1 group footer area for the overall report